LevelsFR/cobblemon-realms-wiki/mods-guides/CobbleSafari/blocs_utiles.md

 {% hint style="warning" %}
 <p align="center">
-All traps can be **oriented in different directions**, even though only the <strong>Move</strong> trap actually uses their orientation to determine the direction in which the target will be moved.
+All traps can be <strong>oriented in different directions</strong>, even though only the <strong>Move</strong> trap actually uses their orientation to determine the direction in which the target will be moved.
 </p>
 {% endhint %}